erumd/Bootstrap-Portfolio/Misc/02-Homework/README.md

 2. Biography

-3. Your current location
+3.✅ Your current location

-4. Email address
+4. ✅Email address

 5. Link to your deployed portfolio